-PCI compliance, when attempted via the DIY path, involves a high Total Cost of Ownership (TCO).
-Compared to employing an end-to-end compliance solution, such as VGS, the TCO looks like this:
+When attempted via the DIY path, PCI compliance involves a high Total Cost of Ownership (TCO) compared with employing an end-to-end PCI as a Service solution, such as VGS.
+The typical ‘DIY TCO’ looks something like this:

 Moreover, every time you make a change in your environment or your product, you re-start the process of PCI.

 When is said and done, the cost of DIY-ing all 12 PCI requirements can quickly add up to $1M or more, and yearly PCI maintenance costs up to $200,000+.
 Costs include: